craftercms/docs/source/reference/modules/studio/configuration.rst

 ^^^^^^^^^^^^^^^^^
 Forwarded Headers
 ^^^^^^^^^^^^^^^^^
-..
-TODO we set this to true in AWS since we're behind a load balancer

 The following section of Studio's configuration overrides allows you to configure forwarded headers to resolve the actual hostname and protocol when it is behind a load balancer or reverse proxy.
+This is especially useful when setting up Studio behind a load balancer in AWS.

 .. code-block:: yaml
     :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*